 And that may or may not be true.
 But it doesn't matter, because what these people are expressing through the unlikely medium of YouTube comments is pure romance.
-Regardless of what Positiva release caused their Proust-on pills recollections, these people seem to be genuinely conjuring up fragmented glimpses of a lost past, something that is infinitely more life-affirming and valuable than the anything wanked out by the usual "Hey, remember Pogs!?" school of internet nostalgia.
+Regardless of what Positiva release caused their Proust-on pills recollections, these people seem to be genuinely conjuring up fragmented glimpses of a lost past, something that is infinitely more life-affirming and valuable than anything spat out by the usual "Hey, remember Pogs!?" school of internet nostalgia.

-Of course, you're going to see as many broken dreams as you are sentimental recollections of clubs these people danced, fucked, drank and drugged in, but that have long since gone the way of all things.
+Of course, you're going to see as many broken dreams as you are sentimental recollections of clubs these people danced, fucked, drank and drugged in, but those have long since gone the way of all things.
 But even somebody as dispirited as MrCockPirate here can look back on these days with positivity.
 And in the age where people cringe at photos taken six months ago, that's pretty cool.

-One of the most impressive things you come to realise about rave and hardcore through looking at these comments is its relationship to time and place.
+One of the most impressive things you come to realize about rave and hardcore through looking at these comments is its relationship to time and place.
 It seems that the combination of music, scenario and chemicals created genuinely unforgettable moments in people's lives, and these videos act as portals back to that time.
-Who knows, maybe in 25 years' time tons of people will be talking about the first time they heard "Where Dem Girls At" by Flo Rida and David Guetta.
+Who knows, maybe in 25 years tons of people will be talking about the first time they heard "Where Dem Girls At" by Flo Rida and David Guetta.
 But let's face it; they won't be, will they?

 Whether they briefly became best friends, whether they put the world to rights in a wire-jawed, late-night session of serotonin fuelled telekinesis as the sun came up at Fantazia, or whether they indulged in some kind of tryst as the piano break came in on "Better Days", we'll never know.
 But the fact that something as ostensibly banal as a YouTube comment can make us ponder such possibilities, acting as a personals ad for a relationship that is long past, is a testament to the evocative power of the internet.

-More than anything though, these comments serve as the world's least effective anti-drugs PSA.
+More than anything though, these comments serve as the world's least effective antidrug PSA.
 Scan over them (and believe me, I have) and there's literally no one who claims that ecstasy ruined their life or bank balance and there's no macho boasting of how much they could handle.
 Obviously there are dangers to all drugs, and these people aren't talking about the crystal fear that is chemlab Molly.
 But if you ever need convincing that nights spent on E can be worth the comedown, you're gonna find it here.

 It's amazing to think that through browsing the top-rated comments of a few piano house tunes you can see the hopes and dreams of an entire generation laid out before you.
 I've got a feeling that cultural historians will come back to look at comments like this in the same way that military historians look at testimonies from Stalingrad.
-It was a time that was never documented that well.
-Sure, there's the Doncaster Warehouse vid, Human Traffic, Irvine Welsh's The Acid House and a smattering of badly shot rave videos, but as someone who was too young to be there at the time, there's nothing that feels like it might capture the era's true spirit quite like these.
+It was a time that was never documented very well.
+Sure, there's the Doncaster Warehouse vid, Human Traffic, Irvine Welsh's The Acid House, and a smattering of badly shot rave videos, but as someone who was too young to be there at the time, there's nothing that feels like it might capture the era's true spirit quite like these.

 Follow Clive on Twitter: @thugclive